microbecode/evm-connector/README.md

 ![alt text](example.png)

-<i>An example where the tool is used to check the balance of an address</i>
+<i>An example where the tool is used to check the ERC20 balance of an address</i>

 ## Functionality

 This tool is meant to be used if you know a function you want to interact with, but don't have the tools nor the ABI to interact with the function in more conventional ways.

+### Share contract definition

+Once you have defined a contract with functions, you can share the interaction page with others via a URL.
+You can generate a URL for any contract you have defined in this tool and other will be able to access the same contract functionality via the URL.
+Click the "Generate shareable URL" button to generate a contract URL.

+Sharing a contract through URL includes the following information:

+- Contract address
+- Contract functions:
+  - Name of the function
+  - Function type
+  - Function input and output parameters without values

+Once another user opens the site through such contract URL, the data is populated for him.
+In order to interact with the contract, the user needs to:

+1. Connect his wallet and connect to the correct network
+1. Choose which function he wants to interact with
+1. Enter needed input values for the possible input parameters
+1. Execute the function

 ### Chosen network